othmanalikhan-apps/project_aardvark/README.md

 ## Running

 The project has been largely automated via the setup.py file.
-In summary, the custom added commands can be run directly from command line by entering:
+In summary, the main commands needed can be run directly from command line by entering:

     python setup.py runInstall
     python setup.py runClient <SERVER_SOCKET>